-These benefits include a share of half of the league’s bonuses from tournaments, housing during gaming season as well as health insurance benefits and a retirement savings plan.
-The top earners on this league continue to be players from the team London Spitfire, who won the first ever Overwatch championship in 2018, even though they did not win the title in the 2019 season.
+These benefits include a share of half of the league’s bonuses from tournaments, housing during gaming season as well as health insurance benefits, and a retirement savings plan.
+The top earners in this league continue to be players from the team London Spitfire, who won the first-ever Overwatch championship in 2018, even though they did not win the title in the 2019 season.

 Though most of their earnings were from the 2018 season’s winnings, after their lower performance in the 2019 season, all five original players have cut ties with the London Spitfire.
 Below are the top five: